zaid-1111/CorrelationTracking/README.md

     ii.
 You will then be prompted to select some properties of your feature in the video.

     iii.
 A matlab table will be generated which holds metadata making it easier to track your feature.
-3. Then in the "Tracling_Zaid.m" file, input the video file to track and tabular data that was generated and run the script.
+3. Then in the "Tracking_Zaid.m" file, input the video file to track and tabular data that was generated and run the script.